Renita1206/Renita1206/README.md

 **👋 Hi, I’m Renita Kurian**
-I'm currently pursuing an undergraduate degree in Computer Science.
+I am an undergrad student interested in exploring and working in the field of Computer Science.
+I like problem solving and enjoy working on challenging issues.
+I have experience programming in Python and C/C++.
+I am also familiar with Git, Java, HTML/CSS and Javascript.
+I like working with teams and collaborating but can also work on projects independently.I am interested in Machine Learning, Data Science and Cybersecurity.

-I love coding and all things tech.
-I enjoy working on projects, learning new technologies and solving problems with code.
+My other interests include reading psycho-thriller novels, binge watching shows on netflix, playing basketball, tennis and hitting the gym.

-I am particularly interested in Data Science and Machine Learning.
+Check out my website: https://renita1206.github.io/
 <br>

 ## Tech Stacks